9 Branching and GithHub Team Workflow

 • This workflow model reduces the amount of friction for new contributors.

-• It is popular with open source projects because people can work independently, without upfront coordination, without putting the Main code baseline at risk.
+• It is popular with open source projects because people can work independently, without upfront coordination, without putting the main code baseline at risk.

-9.4.2 The Shared Repository Workflow Model
+9.3.2 The Shared Repository Workflow Model

 In a Shared Repository workflow model, each user clones the shared repo to their local machine.

-• Everyone has write privileges to the Main branch.
+• Everyone has write privileges to main.

 • The team agrees on who has responsibility for addressing which requirements.